 proficiency in literacy as measured by any uniform assessment for students in grades kindergarten through 3, as available;

-“(C) Teacher and administrator feedback on OSSE-approved structured literacy trainings, structured literacy competency assessments or evaluations identified or developed by OSSE, and the coaching pilot;
+“(C) Teacher and administrator feedback on OSSE-approved structured literacy trainings, structured literacy competency assessments or evaluations identified or developed by OSSE, and the coaching pilot administered by OSSE pursuant to subsection (c) of this section;

-“(D) Teacher and administrator completion data of OSSE-approved structured literacy training, including the name of the training, completion date of the training, and the teacher grade level and subject area, from the previous 5 years (or since 2019, for educators meeting the 2026-27 deadline); and
+“(D) Teacher and administrator completion data of OSSE-approved structured literacy training, including the name of the training, completion date of the training, unique teacher identification number, and the teacher grade level and subject area, from the previous 5 years (or since 2019, for educators meeting the 2026-27 deadline); and

-“(E) Teacher and administrator completion data of an OSSE-approved structured literacy competency assessment or evaluation, including the name of the assessment, completion date of the assessment, passage rate for the assessment, and the results by teacher grade level, and subject area.
+“(E) Teacher and administrator results and completion data of an OSSE-approved structured literacy competency assessment or evaluation, including the name of the assessment, completion date of the assessment, passage rate for the assessment, and the results by teacher grade level, and subject area.

 “(2) No later than December 15, 2025, OSSE shall publish in a conspicuous

-location on its website a list of the English Language Arts instructional materials used by each LEA, including each individual school serving students in grades kindergarten through 5.
+location on its website a list of the Tier 1 literacy curriculum in use by each school within the LEA serving students in grades kindergarten through 5, disaggregated by school.

 “(c)(1) In School Years 2025-26 and 2026-27, OSSE shall administer a pilot program to support educators’ use of new structured literacy instructional skills.
 Through the program, literacy coaches shall provide direct, intensive support and individualized instructional feedback to classroom teachers across LEAs, prioritizing schools with the lowest performance on statewide assessments and that demonstrate other factors indicating need.

-“(2) Beginning in the first year of the pilot OSSE shall maintain and support no fewer than 4 literacy coaches to support up to 20 schools.
+“(2) Beginning in the first year of the pilot, OSSE shall maintain and support no fewer than 4 literacy coaches to support up to 20 schools.

-“(3) OSSE shall collect data to determine the effectiveness of this pilot, which may include data on student growth and proficiency in literacy, pre-and post-tests of educator structured literacy knowledge and skills, classroom observations, and LEA administrator feedback.”.
+“(3) OSSE shall collect data to determine the effectiveness of the pilot, which may include data on student growth and proficiency in literacy, pre-and post-tests of educator structured literacy knowledge and skills, classroom observations, and LEA administrator feedback.”.

 Sec.
 4173.
 The Addressing Dyslexia and Other Reading Difficulties Amendment Act of 2020, effective March 16, 2021 (D.C.
 Law 23-191; D.C.
-Official Code § 38-2581.01 et seq.), is amended as follows:
+Official Code § 38-2581 et seq.), is amended as follows: